“Ah, beer. The cause of and the solution to all of life’s problems.” – Homer Simpson

 Three: Try to keep a clear mind and oh yeah… let’s not go hoppin’ in any automobiles after all of these suds puppies, comprende?

 Ready?
-Do you have the ‘suds’ to come up with a list?
+Do you have the ‘suds’ to come up with a list of college football changes?
 I do…

-6 College Football Rule Changes That Should Be Made
+Six College Football Changes That Should Be Made

 Beer #1: A Few Quick Rule ‘Tweak-ifications’